w3f/PSPs/PSPs/drafts/psp-6.md

 ## 1.18.
 Copyright

-Each PSP must be labeled as placed in the [public domain](https://creativecommons.org/publicdomain/zero/1.0/).
+This document is placed in the [public domain](https://creativecommons.org/publicdomain/zero/1.0/).